 Club captain Matt Wright will team up again with our new assistant coach Nick Miller to coach our Green Shield team.
 Together, they were able to help the team reach the semi-finals last season.

 Matt captained our Green Shield team in 2016.
-A spin bowling all-rounder, he played a leading role in our premiership-winning Poidevin-Gray team last season.
-Matt also played in our first grade and second grade teams last season.
+A spin bowling all-rounder, Matt is a regular in our first grade team and he played a leading role in our premiership-winning Poidevin-Gray team last season. .